GenericMappingTools/gmt/doc/rst/source/datasets/earth-masks.rst

 Many users need ocean/land mask grids to isolate features that should only be set over the ocean or on land.
-While you can prevent such areas from being plotted via the clipping in :doc:`/coast`, you may still want to perform calculations on gridded data and apply masks.
-Such mask grids can be computed via :doc:`/grdlandmask` but they can take a long time to compute for large regions, full GSHHG resolution,\
-and small grid spacings.
+While you can prevent such areas from being plotted via the clipping in :doc:`/coast`, you may still want to perform calculations on gridded data and apply masks via :doc:`/grdmath`.
+Such mask grids can be computed via :doc:`/grdlandmask` but they can take a long time to compute for large regions, the full GSHHG resolution,\ and small grid spacings.
 For these reasons we offer precalculated mask grids via the remote server mechanism.
 In GMT, you may access a global mask grid (or a subset only by using the **-R** option) by specifying the special name

    @earth_mask_\ *rr*\ *u*\ [_\ *reg*\ ]